LORD BYRON

 F: Mr. Davies and Mr. Kinnaird to see you my Lord

-B: I have a gentleman's party waiting Henrietta - there will be brandy, cigars, filthy talk, talk of international relations of a most political nature - after which I shall be married - now, I must thank...
+B: I have a gentleman's party waiting Henrietta - there will be brandy, cigars, talk of commercial transactions of a most nocturnal nature - after which I shall be married - now, I must thank...

 H(jumps up): Married?
 Nay, nay my Lord - for prolonged correspondence with a spinster is in fact an understanding marriage will ensue! - it is in the Geneva Convention - which my Papa helped draft when we... are you sneering?